Editor in Chief, The BMJ; England

 Jessica Behrhorst, MPH, CPPS, CPQH, CPHRM, is Senior Director, Patient Safety at the Institute for Healthcare Improvement (IHI).
 Prior to joining IHI, she served as the Assistant Vice President of Quality and Patient Safety at Ochsner Health System where she oversaw various projects involving patient safety, performance improvement, regulatory readiness, ambulatory nursing, and quality outcomes.
 In her time there she also led the system-wide implementation of Root Cause Analysis and Action (RCA2).
 She has presented her work on (RCA2) and Improving the Culture of Safety at various regional and national meetings.
 She has also worked on research projects involving reduction in sepsis mortality and access to health care for underserved populations.
 Jessica received her bachelor’s degree from Tulane University and her Master of Public Health Degree from the Louisiana State University School of Public Health.
 She is a Certified Professional in Patient Safety (CPPS), a Certified Professional in Healthcare Quality (CPHQ) and a Certified Professional in Healthcare Risk Management (CPHRM).

-Kedar Mate, MD, is the Chief Innovation and Education Officer at the Institute for Healthcare Improvement (IHI) and a research professor at Weill Cornell Medical College.
+Kedar Mate, MD, is the President and CEO at the Institute for Healthcare Improvement (IHI) and a research professor at Weill Cornell Medical College.
 Dr. Mate’s scholarly work has focused on health system design, health care quality, strategies for achieving large-scale change, and approaches to improving value.
 He is the recipient of the Paul & Daisy Soros Fellowship and has been recognized as an Aspen Institute Healthcare Innovator.
 Previously Dr. Mate worked at Partners In Health, served as a special assistant to the Director of the HIV/AIDS Department at the World Health Organization, and led IHI’s national program in South Africa.
 Dr. Mate has published numerous peer-reviewed articles, book chapters, and white papers.
 He graduated from Brown University with a degree in American History and from Harvard Medical School with a medical degree.